 - What Is Squarespace?

 - Are Wix and Squarespace better than WordPress?

 - What are the integration capabilities and available apps?

 - Which one has better customer service and support?

 - What are the pros and cons of Squarespace?

 Wix is one of the most popular website building platforms that offer do-it-yourself (DIY) features.
 It literally allows you to create HTML5 websites even if you’ve got no prior knowledge of HTML or any web designing programs.

-All you need to do is to leverage its drag and drop features, and you can design a fully functional website within minutes.
+All you need to do is to leverage its drag and drop features, and you can design a fully functional website or blog within minutes.
 Since its introduction to the internet market, Wix has successfully hosted over 150 million websites.
 This accounts for about 1.3% of the total websites on the internet.